How to Sharpen a Table Saw Blade With a File

-If the blade is taking a very long time to cut through the material it means it probably needs to be sharpened.
+Also, if the blade is taking a very long time to cut through the material it means it probably needs to be sharpened.

 Is It Worth Sharpening Table Saw Blades?

-Not only do you seek flawless presentation from your blades but you also want them to last you a long time.
+If you want the most out of your table saw, and intend on using your table saw safely and effectively, cleaning and sharpening your table saw blade is really a no-brainer.
+As a craftsman, not only do you seek flawless presentation from your blades but you also want them to last you a long time.

 If you do not sharpen them and cut material often enough the blade will wear out fast and you will be stuck repeatedly having to either invest in new blades or end up with less and less satisfying work.